 Changes such as removing trip hazards, including rugs and extra clutter, as well as installing grab bars in washrooms may help to reduce the likelihood of a fall and keep your recovery progress on track.

 Also try to avoid carrying things up and down the stairs, as falls are more common when you cannot see the stairs in front of you.
 If you do need to get something up or down the stairs, try using a backpack to keep your hands free.
 When you go about your daily routine, keep in mind that you are recovering from a major surgery and that making these small changes may help you avoid falls and minimize complications to your rehab process.
+For more information about how to prepare your home before surgery and how much help you may need after surgery, check out these blogs here!

 3. Get a vision assessment before surgery.